-As the proposed location for the waste battery storage and handling depot will be located in an existing heavy industrial area, and that the existing site is predominantly asphalt with tree low lying vegetation and manicured grasses there are no anticipated effects to any wildlife or vegetation species of conservation concern.
+As the proposed location for the waste battery storage and handling depot will be located in an existing industrial use area, and that the existing site is developed and the ground surface is predominantly gravel with no vegetation, there are no anticipated effects to any wildlife or vegetation species of conservation concern.

-4.6 Aguatic Habitat and TIAR
+4.6 Aquatic Habitat and TIAR

-As there are no waterbodies located in the proposed project site, the project will no effects on any aquatic species or aquatic habitats.
+As there are no water bodies located in the proposed project site, the project will have no effects on any aquatic species or aquatic habitats.
 There is the potential for amphibians and reptiles to be present in the adjacent drainage ditches to the site.
 As the development of the proposed waste battery storage and handling warehouse will not affect the adjacent ditches, no effect to amphibians or reptiles are anticipated.

-As a result of the ground surface consisting predominantly of asphalt with trees, low lying vegetation and manicured grasses, potential effects to and terrestrial invertebrate species of concern is considered negligible.
+As a result of the ground surface consisting predominantly of gravel with no vegetation, potential effects to any terrestrial invertebrate species of concern is considered negligible.